Xi Jinping Thought: Speech at the 18th Congress

 Why did the Soviet Union disintegrate?
 Why did the Communist Party of the Soviet Union fall from power?
 An important reason was that the struggle in the field of ideology was extremely intense, completely negating the history of the Soviet Union, negating the history of the Communist Party of the Soviet Union, negating Lenin, negating Stalin, creating historical nihilism and confused thinking.
 Party organs at all levels had lost their functions, the military was no longer under Party leadership.
 In the end, the Communist Party of the Soviet Union, a great party, was scattered, the Soviet Union, a great socialist country, disintegrated.
 This is a cautionary tale!

+In January 2013, Politburo Standing Committee member Liu Yunshan referred to Xi's speech as the "General Secretary Xi Jinping's whole series of important remarks".
+This was followed by Organization Department Director Zhao Leji and CCP General Office Director Li Zhanshu ordering provincial and ministerial officials to study Xi's speeches.
+In November 2013, Liu announced that the Central Party School would launch a training program on General Secretary Xi Jinping's whole series of important remarks; by 2014, seven cohorts of provincial cadres, numbering 2,300, had completed the program.
+Liu's announcement was followed by a meeting by Li Zhansu regarding the speech for heads of the party units directly under the Central Committee.

-The concepts behind Xi Jinping Thought were elaborated in Xi's The Governance of China book series, published by the Foreign Languages Press for an international audience.
-Volume one was published in September 2014, followed by volume two in November 2017, followed by volume three in June 2020.
+In June 2014, the Publicity Department published A Reader of General Secretary Xi Jinping's Series of Important Remarks, which the Publicity and Organization Departments ordered to be mandatory, leading party schools and universities to incorporate the book into their curricula.
+The concepts were further elaborated in Xi's The Governance of China book series, published by the Foreign Languages Press for an international audience.
+Volume one was published in September 2014, followed by volume two in November 2017, followed by volume three in June 2020, followed by volume four in July 2022.
+Xi has praised Karl Marx as "the greatest thinker of modern times" whose teachings enlightened the working classes of the world and has called upon party cadres to adopt Marxist revolutionary principles as a "way of life".